 Re-Imagine: A new Social Justice Series at B Street that amplifies the voices of black artists and other peoples of color.
 Our vision is to host theatrical experiences “By Us.
 For EVERYONE.” to share the voices of those who have been unheard for far too long.
 You can catch compelling performances via Zoom highlighting Sacramento’s most talented artists of color alongside their peers from across the nation.
-Join us throughout the 2020 year for play readings, poetry, music and so much more on Tuesdays @ 7pm!
+Join us throughout the 2020 year for play readings, poetry, music and so much more on Thursdays @ 7pm!

 September 22 – Poetry and Music Night

 Harley White- Jazz From A To Z

 Wallette- Recording Artist

 Maiya Sykes- Singer

 A celebration and spotlight on Black Broadway Actresses.
 Featuring:

 Joanna Alexis Jones, Brittney Johnson and Kristolyn Lloyd